Electrical and Computer Engineering

 3. After being accepted, the Graduate Student Coordinator will enroll you in 6 credits/2 courses of ECE graduate coursework

-4. After completing the courses with a B+ grade or higher you may apply to the program.
+4. After completing the courses with a B+ grade or higher you may apply to the graduate program.

-5. Any 5000- level or above courses that have been taken (including non-matriculated credits) can be counted toward your MS degree requirements.
-See Graduate Transfer Credit page for more details
+5. Any 5000- level or above courses that have been taken (including non-matriculated credits) can be counted toward your MS degree requirements. – see Graduate Transfer Credit page for more details.

 No, an application will be considered by the ECE Graduate Committee unless the application file is complete.
 All application materials must be received by the application deadline or the application will not be reviewed.